 In case you are building and maintaining a website, page speed is one of the most critical factors.
-There are multiple theories which affirm that a faster website is directly proportional to the user experience.
+There are multiple theories that affirm that a faster website is directly proportional to the user experience.

 With all the businesses going digital, the onus is on the webmasters of the organization to provide a seamless user experience to their potential customers by taking the help of a digital marketing company.

-For Mobify, a salesforce company, every 100ms decrease in homepage load speed resulted in a 1.11 per cent increase in session-based conversion, resulting in an average annual revenue increase of almost $380,000.
+For Mobify, a salesforce company, every 100ms decrease in homepage load speed resulted in a 1.11 percent increase in session-based conversion, resulting in an average annual revenue increase of almost $380,000.

-Also, a 100 milliseconds decrease in checkout page load speed amounted to a 1.55 per cent increase in session-based conversion, which in turn resulted in an average annual revenue increase of almost $530,000.
+Also, a 100 milliseconds decrease in checkout page load speed amounted to a 1.55 percent increase in session-based conversion, which in turn resulted in an average annual revenue increase of almost $530,000.